philipharman/twitter-sentiment-public/README.md

 See the listener.ipynb for the full walkhrough.

-Full writeup & deploye app available here: https://philipharman.wixsite.com/portfolio/twitter-sentiment
+Full writeup & deployed app available here: https://philipharman.wixsite.com/portfolio/twitter-sentiment